No plans for Tubridy to return to presenting role, RTE says

 “Despite having agreed some of the fundamentals, including fee, duration and hours, regretfully, it is my view that trust between the parties has broken down.”

-A report by Grant Thornton this week said it was “very plausible” that fees paid by RTE to its star presenter were under-declared by 120,000 euro from 2017-2019 to keep the payments under the 500,000 euro mark.

-On Wednesday, following the publication of that report which found Tubridy had no part in decisions by RTE to understate his earnings between 2017-2019, the former Late Late Show host said he wanted to re-establish trust with listeners.
+On Wednesday, following the publication of a report into Tubridy’s earnings, the former Late Late Show host said he wanted to re-establish trust with listeners.

-Tubridy, who had been the station’s highest-paid employee prior to his decision to leave the flagship Late Late Show earlier this year, said he wished to return to presenting his radio programme but was awaiting a decision from Mr Bakhurst regarding his future.

-In that statement, he said: “I am committed to re-establishing the confidence and trust of my colleagues and listeners, and I hope that any fair assessment of the findings of today’s report will help in this regard.”

 However, his response to the report also drew some questioning from RTE as he maintained the review “made it clear” that his actual income from the broadcaster in 2020 and 2021 “matches what was originally published” in February as his earnings for those years.